 It goes without saying that Refinery29 is a judgement-free space.
 Ageing is an entirely normal process that we encourage you to embrace but we also know that not everyone is happy to do so.
 Though evidently popular, face lifts can be an extreme route to go down.
 It may feel impossible to avoid the conversation around surgical procedures and tweakments (especially if you have an Instagram or TikTok account).
 Happily, though, 2022 might shift the focus.
 Anti-stress is taking over from anti-ageing, while experts report that smart micro-treatments (which can even be done in the comfort of your own home) are going to replace costly and lengthy procedures.

 Mr Cavale recommends other skin rejuvenating options if surgery isn't for you.
 "Skincare products range from a good moisturising regime and sun protection [wear a broad spectrum SPF 50 daily] all the way up to chemical peels and laser."
+He offers all of these treatments and more at the Real Clinic in Battersea.
 Mr Cavale concludes that if professional skin treatments are on your radar, a good clinic will offer a range of services to make it easier to choose the ones that are best for you.
 Lastly, he hits home the importance of walking away if you experience any hard selling.
 Beauty treatments and procedures should be a personal and well-thought-out choice.